chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise.md

 ![Splunk Common Network Ports](/images/369-splunk-common-network-ports-ver1.5.jpg)

-<a href="http://jordan2000.com/splunk-common-network-ports/" target="_blank">The image above was obtained from Job Jordan's Blog: http://jordan2000.com/splunk-common-network-ports</a>
+The image above was obtained from <a href="http://jordan2000.com/splunk-common-network-ports/" target="_blank">Job Jordan's Blog: http://jordan2000.com/splunk-common-network-ports</a>

 Other images in this document were obtained and/or modified from images copied from Splunk documentation.
 Splunk is not responsible for any inaccuracies introduced by my modifications.